hpcloud/heroku-buildpack-ruby/README.md

 To use this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.

-To change the vendored binaries for Bundler, [Node.js](http://github.com/joyent/node), and rails plugins, use the rake tasks provided by the `Rakefile`.
+To change the vendored binaries for Bundler and [Node.js](http://github.com/joyent/node), use the rake tasks provided by the `Rakefile`.
 You'll need an S3-enabled AWS account and a bucket to store your binaries in as well as the [vulcan](http://github.com/ddollar/vulcan) gem to build the binaries on heroku.

 For example, you can change the vendored version of Bundler to 1.1.rc.